High Availability

 CARP Overview

 Common Address Redundancy Protocol (CARP) was created by OpenBSD developers as a free, open redundancy solution for sharing IP addresses among a group of network devices.
 Similar solutions already existed, primarily the IETF standard for Virtual Router Redundancy Protocol (VRRP).
 However Cisco claims VRRP is covered by its patent on their Hot Standby Router Protocol (HSRP), and told the OpenBSD developers that it would enforce its patent.
 Hence, the OpenBSD developers created a new free, open protocol to accomplish essentially the same result without infringing on Cisco’s patent.
-CARP became available in October 2003 in OpenBSD, and was later added to FreeBSD as well.
+CARP became available in October 2003 in OpenBSD, and was later added to FreeBSD.

 For failover to work properly it is important that inbound traffic coming to the cluster, such as routed upstream traffic, VPNs, NAT, local client gateway, DNS requests, etc., be sent to a CARP VIP and for outgoing traffic such as Outbound NAT to be sent from a CARP VIP.
 If traffic is addressed to a node directly and not a CARP VIP, then that traffic will not be picked up by other nodes.